 In the context of quality of life, the term ‘productive or main activity’ covers quantitative and qualitative aspects of employment and the main activity of those not in employment.

-- Data on the quantity (or lack of) employment are provided by indicators on employment, unemployment (unemployment rate and long-term unemployment rate) and underemployment (in involuntary part-time employment).
-Most of the data on these quantitative aspects of employment come from the EU’s Labour force survey (LFS), a continuous household survey carried out in all EU Member States, EFTA countries (except Liechtenstein) and candidate countries.
+- Data on the quantity (or lack of) employment are provided by indicators on employment, unemployment (unemployment rate and long-term unemployment rate) and underemployment (involuntary part-time employment).
+All data on these quantitative aspects of employment come from the EU’s Labour force survey (LFS), a continuous household survey carried out in all EU Member States, EFTA countries (except Liechtenstein) and candidate countries.

-- Data on the quality of employment relate to several aspects of work, such as income and benefits (measured by the percentage of low-wage earners, which is derived from the structure of earnings survey (SES)), health and safety at work (work-related accidents from European statistics on accidents at work (ESAW)), information on the work-life balance (average number of hours usually worked per week in a main or second job; prevalence of night work; schedule flexibility and satisfaction with commuting time), and the prevalence of temporary contracts and over-qualification among the workforce .
+- Data on the quality of employment relate to several aspects of work, such as income and benefits (measured by the percentage of low-wage earners, which is derived from the structure of earnings survey (SES)), health and safety at work (work-related accidents from European statistics on accidents at work (ESAW)).
+Information on the work-private life balance (average number of hours usually worked per week; prevalence of night work), the prevalence of temporary contracts and over-qualification among the workforce, is coming from the EU-LFS.
 Self-assessment of the quality of employment complements the objective indicators.
-An indicator on job satisfaction is available based on the 2013 EU SILC ad hoc module, while newer data on the topic has been collected by Eurofound.
+An indicator on job satisfaction is available from the 2013 EU SILC ad hoc module, which was repeated in 2018.